 Annually, over 150 children in Yorkshire are diagnosed with cancer.
 When a child is diagnosed, lives are turned upside down instantly: not just for the child but the entire family.
 We have provided support for children and families for nearly 50 years, as well as investing in childhood cancer research.

-This award is for charities that can demonstrate how all aspects of their Board’s work have supported outstanding results in delivering the charity’s mission and objectives.
+This award is for charities that can demonstrate how all aspects of their Board’s work have supported outstanding results in delivering the charities’ mission and objectives.
 We are passionate about high standards of governance and our values are key to us recently becoming an accredited ‘Great Place to Work’ with a 97% average score.
-Strong governance is vital to ensure we are well run, and to give businesses and supporters confidence to invest in us.
+Strong governance is vital to make sure we are well run, and to give businesses and supporters confidence to invest in us.

 Last year, we funded 1,062 stays near the hospital for families with children on treatment, providing security and keeping families together.
 We were able to fund 384 talking therapy appointments, working with both children and adults to ease psychological concerns and develop coping strategies, and had 296 attendances at 30 of our support groups, including Sibling Groups and Bereaved Mums Groups.
 This would not be possible without the wonderful fundraising efforts of our supporters, like you, who we are massively grateful for.